gaunthan/fcitx-skin-collection/README.md

 ![](screenshots/mint-dark-panel.png)

 ## How To Install
-Firstly, clone this repository
+Firstly, clone this repository, then copy all skins to your fcitx configuration path

 	git clone https://github.com/gaunthan/fcitx-skin-collection.git

-then copy all skins to your fcitx configuration path
+	mkdir ~/.config/fcitx/skin/ -p

-	cp fcitx-skin-collection/skin/* ~/.config/fcitx/skin/
+	cp fcitx-skin-collection/skin/* ~/.config/fcitx/skin/ -r

 Now you can right click *input keyboard* on system tray, and you will see `Skin` item.